 Developmental/Cognitive Impairment

-One or both caregivers may have diminished capacity as a result of developmental delays or cognitive issues that may impact their ability to provide care and supervision of children.
+One or both caregivers may have diminished capacity as a result of developmental delays or cognitive issues that impact their ability to provide care and supervision of children.

 Physical Condition